softsilverwind/softsilverwind.github.io/_posts/2019-01-11-Rust-Linked-Lists.md

 1. Almost doubly linked list.
 1. With C++-like iterators.

-The main reason I have not published a crate with this idea is that, in order to be widely available, the index traits (after extreme bikeshedding) have to land on std.
+The main reason I have not published a crate with this idea is that, in order to be widely available, the index traits (after extreme bikeshedding) have to land on std, or on a widely accepted crate.
 The list can definitely exist as its own crate, but the indices have to become the de facto standard when implementing a new datatype.
 Otherwise it will be dependency hell using these traits to write generic code that works with all third party collections (see [Orphan Rule][Rustbook Traits]).

 I do not consider the source code of my implementation as part of this blog post, but since I once stripped down an old snapshot of it, I find no harm in [making it public][source code].
 It is not commented and many parts such as the `Index` traits have been changed countless times, so I will not make any remarks on it.